binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 In the words of Offensive Security (Creators of Kali Linux), [Kali Linux](http://docs.kali.org/introduction/what-is-kali-linux) is an advanced Penetration Testing and Security Auditing Linux distribution.
 For those that are familiar with BackTrack, basically Kali is a new creation based on Debian rather than Ubuntu, with significant improvements over BackTrack.

-Offensive Securities Kali Linux is free and always will be.
+Offensive Security Kali Linux is free and always will be.
 It’s also completely open (as it’s based on debian) to modification of it’s OS or programmes.
 FHS compliant.
-That means the file system complies to the Linux Filesystem Hierarchy Standard
+That means the file system complies to the Linux File-system Hierarchy Standard.
 Wireless device support is vast.
 Including USB devices.
 Forensics Mode.
 As with BackTrack 5, the Kali ISO also has an option to boot into the forensic mode.
 No drives are written to (including swap).
 No drives will be auto mounted upon insertion.